 While both principals appear quite simplistic there is often fundamental differences for interpretation and the subsequent implementation of CP.

 CP itself is also a concept that has originated from the West whose police services when formed were often mandated for the protection of civilians while often being remove from politics.
 It should be recalled that many colonial police services in formation were not so lofty in their ideals but were often formed or expanded to suppress local insurgency or rebellion that rose through the marginalisation caused by imperialization and colonialism.
 The JFC is one such service.
-Such models of colonial policing that have been referred to as the Ulster model were often structured to be armed and quasi military in aspect that focused mainly on security.
+Such models of colonial policing that have been referred to as the Ulster model were often structured to be armed and quasi military in aspect that focused mainly on State security.
 Positive engagement often resulted as interface between ‘front line officers’ rather than structural organisational arrangements.
 In the last several decades as many countries were decolonised and having to adapt to new forms of governance and independence were unable to undertake modernisation as rapidly as the West as previous governance structures had been set up as being dependant to the original colonising countries.
 However in the last 30 or so years external imposed changes mostly due to globalisation has caused in country events such as urban drift and rising crime to cope has meant that the JCF was meant to adjust and adapt far more rapidly than a Western Police service that has the processes, support and time to be seen as the more modern proactive Police service.

 This has meant that police services such as the JFC are then often viewed with a critical eye as being unable to undertake the challenges of mainstreaming or operationalising CP throughout the organisation.
 This is mainly because they are seen to have some of the following characteristics